brimdata/super/book/src/dev/libraries/python.md

 > below.
 >
 > The full benefits of super-structured data (including improved performance)
-> is expected when there is a native Python library implementation of
+> are expected when there is a native Python library implementation of
 > [CSUP](../../formats/csup.md).
 Stay tuned.

 ## Installation